yueguoguo/yueguoguo.github.io/_posts/2025-11-22-contextual-alignment.md

 In this scenario, I think most of the parents would know the best strategy - use a timer.
 It does work and the thought process behind the approach is
+* *Make the objective of the problem specific* - determine an optimal solution to the screen time for kids.
 * *Take the contextual information from both parties* - worries about health and joy of watching cartoon.
 * *Find the incentives for both* - watch less cartoon and watch more cartoon.